How to Keep Pets Healthy During the Holidays

 When asked whether all dogs require a winter sweater or jacket, Dr. Garruba assures that “tiny dogs with a small body mass will appreciate a sweater to keep them warm, but be aware that some dogs are allergic to wool.
 Also, dogs should never get soaked in the sleet or snow to the point of shivering.
 A waterproof raincoat will help to keep them warm and dry during walks in inclement weather.”

 Animals, like humans, often experience dry skin during the winter months.
 The combination of indoor heating and dry air may lead to flaking of the skin and excessive itching, which is known to drive anyone crazy.
-Concerned owners should always consult with a veterinarian before treating their dog’s or cat’s dry skin.
+At least people can talk to each other about it!
+Pets often have to suffer in silence.
+Improving indoor ventilation and air quality with help from air conditioning tune up services can make a difference in the dryness of the air, thereby reducing related conditions in pets.
+However, concerned owners should always consult with a veterinarian before treating their dog’s or cat’s dry skin.
 “Treating dry skin may include supplemental oils in the food, nutritional supplements, shampoos, conditioners, or medications,” says Dr. Garruba.
 “An appointment with a veterinarian will verify that there is not some underlying illness causing the dry skin.”

 Photo Credit: Hugo Juarez

 Morris Animal Inn in Morristown is unlike any other pet care facility because they retain a veterinarian on-call 24 hours a day and a full-time Pet Wellness department.
 This internationally-recognized pet care facility is dedicated to maintaining the health of all daycare and boarding animals through attentive and understanding care.
-Specific meal preparation, administering medications and supplements, training, engaged playtime, daily brushing, and special handling and care are all specialties.
+Specific meal plans that likely include pet supplements (like those that can be procured using Ultimate Pet Nutrition coupon codes), administering medications and supplements, training, engaged playtime, daily brushing, and special handling and care are all specialties.

 Grooming services take into account winter health issues.
 For example, dogs may receive a paw soaking treatment for dry, cracked paw pads or a healthy skin and coat treatment complete with a soothing shampoo and conditioner.
 Hypoallergenic options are available to pets with allergies or sensitive skin.
 Nail trim packages and soothing massage enhance pet comfort.